How to secure IoT devices in business

 4. Physical security

 Many companies rely on IoT technology in their physical security setups.
-For instance, they might use smart door access systems or locks for their server centers.
+For instance, they might use innovative door access systems or locks for their server centers.
 These devices are just as susceptible to attacks as any other IoT product.

 5. IoT misconfigurations